F3dai/f3dai.github.io/_posts/2020-05-14-Market_Dump.md

 Here is another packet where the user executed the command "ls".

-There is evidently a lot of data to go through.
-When there are a lot of packets in pcap files and I am tyring to find a string, I use the command "strings" to filter out all the data.
-This command essentialls prints out all the readable ASCII characters in a file.
+There is a lot of data to go through.
+When there are a lot of packets in .pcap files and I am trying to find a string, I use the command "strings" to filter out all the data.
+This command essentially prints out all the readable ASCII characters in a file.
 [Here](https://www.howtogeek.com/427805/how-to-use-the-strings-command-on-linux/) is a good article on this.

 The pcap file has a lot of data so we will output the results to a file to analyse.

 <pre>strings MarketDump.pcapng > stringsdump</pre>

-After analysing all the strings from the pcap file, we can see all the different activities presented as  strings.
+After analysing all the strings from the .pcap file, we can see all the different activities presented as strings.
 Mostly American Express digits.

 One of the strings that caught my eye was this: